But for the actions of the destroyer H.M.S. Mounsey on 6 Oct 1918, the death toll from the H.M.S. Otranto might have been a thousand.

 The much smaller 896-ton Mounsey (vs. the 12,124-ton Otranto) was so severely damaged in the rescue operation that it did not go out on active service again.

-For his actions, Lt.
-Craven was awarded the Distinguished Service Order (United Kingdom), the Distinguished Service Medal (United States), and the Navy Cross (United States Navy).
+For his actions, Lieutenant Craven was awarded the Distinguished Service Order (United Kingdom), the Distinguished Service Medal (United States), and the Navy Cross (United States Navy).

 The citation for the Distinguished Service Order reads: